BottThePigeon/bott-the-pigeon/README.md

       - Package: Init
       - Package: Handlers
          - Package: On-Message-Handlers (Since many different kinds of events can occur based on a message being sent.)
-   - Package: TESTS

 ## Naming Conventions:
  Golang naming conventions are pretty interesting with regards to capitalisation and camel casing, but follow those.
 Additionally, folders and files should be lower-case and hyphenated.
 We can use _* to indicate some sort of functional distinction, such as _test for test files, so ensure hyphens are instead used for word spacing.
 For example, bot-utils/on-message.
 Packages should match the folder structure - packages cannot contain hyphens, so should simply be an un-hyphenated version of the folder name.
 A bit ugly, but any possible ambiguity is removed by the folder name.
+Any types should be named as {CATEGORY}\_{ACTION}\_{USAGE} - for example, Response\_Get\_TestAPI for storing the response from a GET request to API "TestAPI".

+## Formatting Conventions:
+ Should follow format according to `go fmt`.
+However, when running `go fmt`, only run it on the files you intend to be working on within that commit anyway.
+Otherwise, it becomes hard to tell what code has logically changed and what code has just been formatted differently (Git diff usually figures it out, but the confusion can definitely happen).

 ## [TODO](https://github.com/users/adad-mitch/projects/1)